The Complete Agile Project Manager: Master Your Projects

 Product Owner

 The Product Owner is the voice of the customer.
 They manage the Product Backlog, prioritizing items based on business value.
 This role requires balancing stakeholder engagement with the needs of the development team.
-Key responsibilities include:- Defining the product vision and strategy
+Key responsibilities include:

 - Managing and prioritizing the Product Backlog